drewjmacd/retail-sql-project/README.md

 This project analyzes retail sales data using SQL and visualizes key business insights through a dashboard built in Google Sheets.

-The objective was to transform raw transactional data into meaningful insights around customer behavior, revenue trends, and product performance.
+The objective was to transform raw transactional data into meaningful insights related to customer behavior, revenue trends, and product performance.

 ---